-I hope you all had a wonderful holiday season and happy new year.
+I hope you all had a wonderful holiday season and a happy new year.

 I am going to be honest with you, at first, I did not want to take a break from my blog, as much as I knew I needed it.
 However, as the weeks went by, I am so glad I did.

 Nonetheless, it took getting the stomach flu to genuinely be thankful for it.
 You read that right.